RegardsOss/RegardsOss.github.io/_docs/microservice-dam/geometry.md

 ## LineString and MultiLineString

-Elasticsearch forgets to be cleaver when taken into account line strings this means for a string crossing antimeridian, it does not use shortest path and always use the path crossing 0-longitude meridian.
+Elasticsearch forgets to be clever when taken into account line strings this means for a string crossing antimeridian, it does not use shortest path and always use the path crossing 0-longitude meridian.
-LineString normalization consists to first determine if strings cross antimeridian (**as a simplification, algorithm only check longitudes distances to 0-meridian line and antimeridian, as if string edges where projected on equator, and then chooses short path between both edges**) then if so, to transform LineString into MultiLineString cutting input LineString at antimeridian.
+LineString normalization consists to first determine if strings cross antimeridian (**as a simplification, algorithm only check longitudes distances to 0-meridian line and antimeridian, as if string edges where projected on equator, and then chooses short path between both edges**) and if so, transforms LineString into MultiLineString cutting input LineString at antimeridian.
 For example:
 `LINE_STRING((100, 50), (-100, 0))`
  is transformed into